rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-08-beginning-not-the-end-team-techylite.md

 As much as we would want to write a beautiful vignette describing our gratefulness, words cannot express the joy we feel for getting this opportunity.
 We hope to continue contributing to open source projects and finishing translating Speakerinnen to Kiswahili.

 <img src="/img/blog/2015/techylite-thank-you.gif" alt="Team Techylite" width="auto" height="500px">
-Thank you.(img owned by Techylite)
+Thank you.(image courtesy of [giphy](http://giphy.com/gifs/nintendo-thank-you-satoru-iwata-10dvjmLNHQ6O3e))